sian504/jetsetters-journal/README.md

 - Form to edit a recommendation

 ### Delete recommendations page
-- Confirmation page asking if the user is sure they want to delete a particular recommendation
+- Seeks confirmation from user that they wish to delete a recommendation

 ### Logout page
 - Logout confirmation page